 A Different Man is a Fictional Story Based on Realistic Experiences

-‘A Different Man’ retains fictitious origins as a work of fabrication credited to Aaron Schimberg, who is the writer and director of the project.
+‘A Different Man’ retains fictitious origins as a work of Aaron Schimberg’s imagination, who is the writer and director of the project.
 Even so, despite not holding real-life counterparts in reality in terms of characters and events, the film and the creative process behind it sustain some inspiration in real life.
 Initially, Schimberg had multiple ideas for where the story could go, including a bizarre ‘Strange Case of Dr Jekyll and Mr Hyde’ situation.
 Alternatively, the inspiration behind the 2017 film ‘Wonder’ and how an interaction between a real kid with a disability and the book’s author compelled the latter to write the inciting novel also roused Schimberg’s creativity.
 In that case, the filmmaker essentially wanted to tell a story about a person who strongly believes a piece of art is about them.

 Ultimately, although the former idea fell through, the latter became an influence on a part of Edward’s story.
 Still, the central starting point for the film came from Schimberg’s own experiences.
-The filmmaker—born with a cleft palate—is no stranger to examining the nuances of disability through his movies.
+The filmmaker — born with a cleft palate —is no stranger to examining the nuances of disability through his movies.
 Even though his work, especially the 2018 film ‘Chained For Life’ garnered good reviews, it was mostly overlooked by the mainstream public.
 Therefore, he wanted to tell a story that centers around disability while also attracting pop-cultural attention.
 Consequently, he arrived at the idea of casting a well-known, beloved actor.

 Yet, Schimberg simultaneously held onto his belief in casting people with disabilities for roles of similar characters.
 Previously, this garnered some criticism, compelling some people to label his work as exploitative.
 “It seems to mean we just don’t want to deal with this issue,” he told Filmmaker Magazine when discussing the same situation.
 “And essentially, I thought, okay, well, I’ll try both.
 I’ll have a Hollywood actor in makeup, and I’ll have Adam Pearson (who plays Oswald).
 And I’ll have them go to war, both as characters but also as separate ideas.”

-Edward Lemuel is a Fictional Character
+Edward Lemuel is a Fictional Character that Mirrors the Appearance of a Real Actor

-However, Edward does portray universal experiences—particularly relevant to people who may deal with social “otherness” due to discrimination based on visible disability or otherwise.
+However, Edward does portray universal experiences — particularly relevant to people who may deal with social “otherness” due to discrimination based on visible disability or otherwise.
 For the majority of the film, he has to deal with a life-altering change that essentially robs him of a part of his identity.
 As such, the film brings up nuanced and well-explored conversations surrounding themes of marginalization and representation.
 Still, it doesn’t equip the reality of an actual person to do so; instead, it fictionalizes a bizarre narrative around a fictional character.

 Read More: A Different Man Ending, Explained